 There are a few additional New Year events to consider in the city.
 On January 18 and 19 (from 11:00am to 4:00pm), Bodhi Meditation is hosting a highly inviting, free-entry Chinese New Year Market Place, complete with oracle readings, cultural performances, a children’s courtyard, and delicious vegetarian food.
 And on January 25, the River Rock Casino Resort will be hosting a Chinese New Year Celebration (from 5:45pm - midnight).
 Celebrate the Year of the Rat and the start of the Lunar New Year with a number of traditional dances and ceremonies happening throughout the resort.

 What about dining out for Chinese New Year in Richmond?

 Families traditionally feast together for Chinese New Year.
 And with such an extensive Asian dining scene, Richmond’s restaurants are often at their busiest during this festive period.
-Planning a Year of the Pig banquet?
-Book far ahead of time—especially for larger groups.
+Planning a Year of the Rat banquet?
+Make sure you book far ahead—especially for larger groups.
 The most important meal in the Chinese calendar, you’ll find special multi-course menus at dozens of local restaurants.
 Dishes also take on symbolic meanings at this time of year, including dumplings (said to be shaped like ancient Chinese money) and large golden fruits, which reputedly symbolize fullness and wealth.